Laparoscopic Pelvic Lymph Node Dissection: Procedure

 Istanbul Med Assist

-Laparoscopic Pelvic Lymph Node Dissection: Procedure, Benefits
+Laparoscopic Pelvic Lymph Node Dissection: Procedure

 A laparoscopic pelvic lymph node dissection helps treat cancer.
 The surgeon makes a small incision in the lower abdomen to reach the lymph nodes.
 The surgeon inserts a tiny tube with a light and a camera (i.e., a laparoscope) into the incision and directs it to the lymph nodes.